somsubhra88/Obsidian-Vault/Office/Coupon Platform.md

 We must display and rank coupons to increase user click-through rate (CTR)**.

 # Solution Proposal
-Prior to talking about the solutions we want to propose, we want to make some certain assumptions on data.
+Prior to talking about the solutions we want to propose, we want to make certain assumptions about the data.

 ## Data Availability
 Based on the data availability, we can tweak the algorithms; for the time being, we are assuming the following data is available and use this data for an innovative and efficient display of the coupons.